azavalny/TakeOnMeSketchifier/README.md

 # Take On Me Sketchifier

-An ImageSketcher object is one that sketches any image into a version that looks draw.
+An ImageSketcher object is one that sketches any image into a version that looks hand drawn with ink or shaded pencil.
 And by "Sketching" I mean passing through many filters.
 The resulting image is one that highlights the outlines of an image to appear like it's inked

 **Features:**